elenlefoll/TextbookEnglish/index.md

 ## Chapter 1: Introduction

 \- _Where is Brian?_

 \- _Brian is in the kitchen._

 \- _Where is Jenny, the sister of Brian?_

 \- _Jenny is in the bathroom._

-More information on the context of this textbook dialogue can be found here: <a href="https://fr.wikipedia.org/wiki/Where_is_Brian%3F" target="_blank" rel="noopener noreferrer">https://fr.wikipedia.org/wiki/Where_is_Brian%3F</a>

 An extract of the comedy sketch by Gad Elmaleh that popularised the dialogue can be viewed here with English subtitles: <a href="https://youtu.be/11jG7lkwDwU?t=50" target="_blank" rel="noopener noreferrer">https://youtu.be/11jG7lkwDwU?t=50</a>

+More information on the context of this textbook dialogue can be found <a href="https://fr.wikipedia.org/wiki/Where_is_Brian%3F" target="_blank" rel="noopener noreferrer">here</a>.

 ## Chapter 2: Literature review